wmtorode/mechaffinity/README.md

 `pqArgoMultiAutoAdjust` : when `true` auto normalize modifiers for the multiplicative model (by adding 1.0 to the modifier before its factored in) instead of directly applying the modifier

 `pqTooltipTags` : a list of `PilotTooltipTag` objects.
 These will be used for tooltips, this can be used for TBAS or for legacy functions of PilotQuirks for PilotFatigue support

+`enablePilotSelect` : when `true` allow set or random ronin to be part of the initial career start pilot roster. you must setup `Pilot Select Settings` in `pilotselectsettings.json` for this to work

 ### affinityLevel objects